 Top Sites for Online Poker in Colorado

 If you’re from Colorado and want to sign up at an online poker room, you won’t have much trouble finding a suitable match.
 All of the major US-friendly online poker sites accept players from the state of Colorado.
-The picture isn’t quite so rosy for other states – such as neighbor Utah – but in the state of Colorado you won’t have a problem locating an online poker site that will let you sign up, deposit and play for real money.
+In the state of Colorado you won’t have a problem locating an online poker site that will let you sign up, deposit and play for real money.
 We strongly suggest narrowing your list of potential rooms to the legally regulated online poker rooms on our real money poker page.

 Is Poker or Gambling Legal in Colorado?